lucas8wong/MSBD6000M-Assignment1/README.md

 Both authors contributed equally to the codebase and the report, each responsible for 50% of the overall work.

-## How to Run

-1. **Option 1: Python script**
-   - Ensure you have Python 3, NumPy, Matplotlib installed.
-   - Run `python msbd6000m_assignment1.py`.
-   - The script will train an agent for multiple scenarios and display the convergence plots.

-2. **Option 2: Jupyter Notebook**
-   - Open `MSBD6000M_Assignment1.ipynb` in Jupyter or any compatible environment.
-   - Execute the cells sequentially to reproduce training logs and plots.

-3. **Option 3: Unit Tests**
-   - Run the tests via:
-     ```bash
-     python -m unittest uni_test.py
-     ```
-   - This checks environment transitions, utility correctness, Q-table updates, etc., ensuring code integrity.

 ## Key Highlights

 - **CARA Utility**: Negative‐exponential utility ensures a closed‐form solution exists, which the Q‐learning agent also approximates numerically.